 Medical malpractice cases are costly and time-consuming to litigate—for both patients ("plaintiffs") and medical professionals ("defendants").
 In an attempt to reduce the number of medical malpractice cases filed, many states have passed laws requiring plaintiffs' lawyers in medical malpractice cases to submit some proof of medical malpractice on the part of the defendant at the beginning of the case—before they will be allowed to proceed with the lawsuit.
 This proof is usually in the form of a report called a "Certificate of Merit," "Affidavit of Merit," or "Offer of Proof."

-In general, the Certificate of Merit or offer of proof must contain an opinion from a qualified physician stating that the physician has reviewed the plaintiff’s medical records and that, in the physician’s opinion, the defendants were more likely than not negligent in treating the plaintiff.
+In general, a Certificate of Merit must be signed by a qualified physician.
+The physician must review the plaintiff's medical records and certify that, in the physician's opinion, the defendant was more likely than not negligent in treating the plaintiff.

-However, every state’s procedure is different.
-Some states do not require the plaintiff to submit a physician’s report; they only require that the plaintiff’s attorney certify or confirm that he/she contacted or consulted a qualified physician about the case.
+Procedures vary from state to state.
+Some states require plaintiffs' attorneys to submit a full physician's report, other states only require that the plaintiffs' attorneys certify that they've consulted with a qualified physician about the case.